A number of new temporary MBS telehealth services have been created in response to the COVID-19 pandemic.

 The new temporary MBS telehealth items will allow providers to continue to deliver essential health care services to patients within their care.

 GP and OMP telehealth items must be bulk billed for vulnerable patients, concession card holders and children under 16 years at the time the service is being provided, meaning MBS rebates are paid to the provider.
 Rebates for services provided by GPs and non-vocationally registered medical practitioners will be paid at 85% of the new item fees - these fee amounts have been increased so that the Medicare rebates paid for the new GP and medical practitioner telehealth services are at the same level as the rebates paid for the equivalent face-to-face services.
 (Due to the urgency of the new telehealth arrangements, the Department of Health has not been able to amend the legislation that establishes 100% rebates for GP/medical practitioner services.)

 For additional information on the use of telehealth items, please refer to the Provider Frequently Asked Questions document available on MBSOnline.

 How will these changes affect patients?

-The new temporary MBS telehealth items will require GPs and OMPs to bulk-bill only for vulnerable patients, concession card holders and children under 16 years, so there will be no additional charge for these patients.
+The temporary COVID-19 MBS telehealth items also requires GPs and OMPs to bulk-bill services to vulnerable patients, concession card holders and children under 16 years, so there will be no additional charge for these patients.
 Patients are required to consent to their service being bulk-billed.
 Eligible patients should ask their service providers about their telehealth options, where clinically appropriate.